-The District is governed by the same 24 member board as DeKalb County.
+The District is governed by the same 24-member board as DeKalb County.
 The District does have the authority to prepare and approve its own budget, to levy taxes and to obtain financing.
 There are no component units included in the District.
 A component unit is a legally separate organization for which a primary government is financially accountable.
-However, the District is considered to be a blended component unit of DeKalb County, Illinois.
+However, in accordance with GASB Statement No 61, the District is considered to be a discretely presented component unit of DeKalb County, Illinois.